WebexCC-SA/LAB-2851/docs/lab1_postman.md

     5. Copy and save the Client ID and the Client Secret.

 ## Lab 1.3 Configure Postman to send APIs to JDS

+!!! note
+    You can find the full API documentation <a href="https://developer.webex-cx.com/documentation/journey" target="_blank">here</a>

 ???+ webex "Instructions"

     You should see the collection that was exported during the Getting Started section of the lab.
 Now let’s change some of the collection settings: